Get A GED Certificate Fast

 There are also states that subsidize GED testing entirely or partially.
 Please note that online GED testing will be more expensive than on-site testing because you need to purchase four GED Ready practice tests and achieve passing scores to qualify for the online GED test.

 Please beware of fake “GED Certificates.”
-Online-bought so-called GED degrees are not even worth the paper they’re printed on, and schools and employers can very easily verify if your credentials are fake or not.
+Online-bought so-called GED degrees are not even worth the paper they’re printed on, and schools and employers can very easily verify if your credential is fake or not.

 GED vs. High School Diploma